uskawi/M.M.A-Masters/README.md

 The home page contains a Header that is composed of a navbar and banner.
 The main section includes a warning, welcome section, facts section, and testimonial section, and at the bottom of the page, there is a  Footer.
 The lessons page contains a navbar, lessons overview section, lessons section, warning, and equipment section.
 At the bottom of the page, there is a  Footer.
 The contact page contains a navbar, contact section, opening hours section, and at the bottom of the page, there is a  Footer.
-#### The Navigation Bar
+## The Navigation Bar

 ![Navigation menue](assets/images/readme-images/navbar.jpg)

-Featured on all three pages, build in Bootsrap fully responsive, includes links to the Logo, Home page,  links to other two pages, and a Button for members login only visible on a big screen with min-width 992px.
-On smaller screens, the navigation item has replaced the Button.
-The navigation bar is identical on each page to allow for easy Navigation.
+Featured on all three pages, build in Bootsrap fully responsive, includes  a Logo,and links to  Home page,  lessons page, contact page, login, and a   Button for members login only visible on a big screen with min-width 992px.
+On smaller screens, the navigation item login has replaced the Button.
+The navigation bar is identical on each page to allow easy Navigation.
-The Navigation bar will permit the user to find what he is looking for in an easy way.
+The Navigation bar will permit the user to find what he is looking for easily.

-#### The Footer
+### The Footer

 ![Footer](assets/images/readme-images/footer-sm.jpg)

 The Footer is located at the bottom of every page of the website.
 The Footer links the website to social media and contains a general information email address, phone number, address, and copyrights.

-####  Warning
+### Warning

 ![warning](assets/images/readme-images/warning.jpg)